We are happy to be able to see clients and hold consultations in-office, as we are open.

 Should a Landlord Accept Rent After Expiration of a Notice?

 According to general law, if a landlord accepts rent from a tenant after expiration of a notice to pay or quit, the landlord waives the tenant's breach and cannot pursue an unlawful detainer action.
 The landlord may be able to accept rent if the lease explicitly states that acceptance of rent (after expiration of a notice) does not result in a waiver or if the landlord notifies the tenant of the right to accept rent despite expiration of a notice to pay or quit.
 Lawyers need to ensure that their clients do not accept rent unless the landlord has complied with the notice provisions regarding this matter.
 Failure to do so will result in the landlord losing the unlawful detainer case.

-Ready to Help You With Your Action of Ejectment
+Ready to Help with Your Florida Ejectment Action

 As Your Advocates, we ensure that we are actively involved in communicating with you from start to finish.
 This communication allows us to come up with a customized solution that best fits your goals.

 At Your Advocates, you will never be treated as just a number.
 Whether your case is monetarily small or large - you will receive the customized and personalized attention that you deserve.

 Our attorneys understand the emotional turmoil that an injury matter can have on someone.
 For this reason, we make ourselves available when you need us most.

 Over 70 Years of Combined Legal Experience

 For more than 70 years, we have been providing our clients with trustworthy and knowledgeable legal counsel for a wide variety of legal matters.